-In 2017, 14.8 percent of Delaware adults reported "binge drinking," which in the BRFS is defined as "males having five or more drinks, and females having four or more drinks, on one occasion."
-Binge drinking was higher among men (18.1 percent) than women (11.8 percent).
-Prevalence was highest among adults age 18-34, and declined steadily with age.
+The BRFS defines binge drinking as "males having five or more drinks, and females having four or more drinks, on one occasion."
+Binge drinking was higher among men (22.1 percent) than women (12.8 percent).
+Prevalence was highest among adults age 18-44 and declined steadily with age.

 Binge Drinking, by Age:

-Binge drinkers are about two and a half times as likely as those who don't binge drink to smoke cigarettes, increasing their risks for several chronic diseases.
-About 29.8 percent of binge drinkers report also being smokers, compared to only 14.4 percent of adults who don't binge drink.
+Binge drinkers are about two times as likely as those who don't binge drink to smoke cigarettes, increasing their risks for several chronic diseases.
+About 29.8 percent of binge drinkers report also being smokers, compared to only 14.8 percent of adults who don't binge drink.

 "Heavy drinking" is defined by the BRFS and the U.S. Centers for Disease Control and Prevention (CDC) as more than 14 alcoholic drinks per week for men and more than 7 drinks per week for women.

-In 2017, 6.2 percent of Delaware adults reported heavy drinking.
-The trend has been essentially level for the past seven years.
-The highest prevalence of heavy drinking was 8.1 percent among adults age 18-24.
+In 2018, 7.3 percent of Delaware adults reported heavy drinking.
+The trend is slightly higher than 6.4 percent in 2019.
+The highest prevalence of heavy drinking was 12.7 percent among adults age 25-34.

 There has not been any statistically significant change in the prevalence of self-reported drinking and driving since 2011.